Set in Python (1)

 Enter fullscreen mode Exit fullscreen mode

-A set is an unordered collection as shown below:
+A set is the unordered collection with zero or more elements as shown below:

 A = {10, 20, 30, 40, 50}